pschaus/book_lepl1402/source/part1.rst

 .. _part1:

 *****************************************************************
-Part 1: From Python to Java
+From Python to Java
 *****************************************************************

-Part 1 of this book is intended for students and hobbyists who are already familiar with the basics of Python programming, i.e., they know how to use variables, lists, functions, and plain data objects.
+Chapter 1 of this book is intended for students and hobbyists who are already familiar with the basics of Python programming, i.e., they know how to use variables, lists, functions, and plain data objects.
 A deeper knowledge of object-oriented programming is not required.

 The goal of the following sections is to make you quickly familiar with the important differences between Python and Java and with the basic object oriented mechanisms of Java.
 More advanced topics, such as interfaces, abstract classes, or lambda functions, will be seen in the subsequent parts of the book.